 A recent poll administered by the National Federation of Independent Business (NFIB) shows that nearly half (47 percent) of the employers surveyed offered health insurance as part of their employee benefits plan.1 While the main source of health insurance in the United States is through employer-sponsored plans, if you are unemployed or self-employed, you may need to seek private health insurance.
 Obtaining health insurance on your own can be difficult — especially if you have a pre-existing condition.
 An insurance agent who specializes in private insurance can help you find an affordable plan.

 The information contained herein is being provided as-is and without representation or warranty.
 The enclosed information is not intended as legal, tax or financial planning advice.
 Any discussion of tax or accounting matters herein (including any attachments) should not and may not be relied on by any recipient or reader.
-The recipient/reader should consult his/her tax adviser, legal consultant and/or accountant for a statement of tax and accounting rules applicable to his/her particular situation and for all other tax and accounting advice.
+The recipient/reader should consult their tax adviser, legal consultant and/or accountant for a statement of tax and accounting rules applicable to their particular situation and for all other tax and accounting advice.